 Creative expression is a way to reconnect with ourselves and then with others.
 To encourage that community, Santa Fe Workshops has launched Creativity Continues, a collective way to develop our creative voices.
-These events, offered monthly, are free and open to the public.
+These events are free and open to all.

 March 24: Changed Through Photography: Workshop Stories